 Infrared/Visible Optical Diagnostics of RCCI Combustion with Dieseline in a Compression Ignition Engine 2020-01-0557

-Compression ignition engines are widely used for transport and energy generation thanks to their high efficiency and low fuel consumption.
-Conversely, they are source of pollutant emissions at the exhaust that are strictly regulated.
-To face this issue, alternative strategies as low temperature combustion (LTC) concepts are born, recently.
-The reactivity controlled compression ignition (RCCI) uses two fuels (direct- and port fuel- injected) with different reactivity to control the reactivity of the charge by adjusting the proportion of both fuels.
-Beside this, the characteristics of the direct-injected fuel play a main role on the combustion process.
+Compression ignition engines are widely used for transport and energy generation due to their high efficiency and low fuel consumption.
+To minimize the environmental impact of this technology, the pollutant emissions levels at the exhaust are strictly regulated.
+To reduce the after-treatment needs, alternative strategies as the low temperature combustion (LTC) concepts are being investigated recently.
+The reactivity controlled compression ignition (RCCI) uses two fuels (direct- and port- injected) with different reactivity to control the in-cylinder mixture reactivity by adjusting the proportion of both fuels.
+In spite of the proportion of the port-injected fuel is typically higher than the direct-injected one, the characteristics of the latter play a main role on the combustion process.
 Use of gasoline for direct injection is attractive to retard the start of combustion and to improve the air-fuel mixing process.
+In this work, the influence of the direct-injected fuel properties on RCCI combustion mode is studied in an optical compression ignition engine.
+Gasoline fuel is injected in the intake manifold while a blend of gasoline and diesel (a.k.a. dieseline) is directly injected into the cylinder.
+Non-conventional optical diagnostics in the visible and infrared spectra are applied for the direct investigation of the in-cylinder phenomena during the injection and the combustion processes.
+A low-luminosity, mainly kinetically controlled combustion mode has been observed.

 Luigi Sequino, Ezio Mancaruso, Javier Monsalve-Serrano, Antonio Garcia